 Oncovin is administered as an intravenous infusion during chemotherapy treatment.

-The FDA-approved label for Oncovin lists common side effects including hair loss, mouth sores, nausea, diarrhea, vomiting, constipation, loss of appetite, abdominal pain, changes in the sense of taste, peripheral neuropathy (tingling or numbness in the extremities), and low blood cell counts.
+The FDA-approved label for Oncovin lists common side effects including hair loss, mouth sores, nausea, diarrhea, vomiting, constipation, loss of appetite, abdominal pain, changes in the sense of taste, peripheral neuropathy (tingling or numbness in the extremities), urinary retention, and low blood cell counts.
 If Oncovin leaks into the skin or tissue at the injection site (a situation known as extravasation), it causes a painful inflammatory reaction.

 Rare but serious side effects listed for Oncovin include fetal harm in pregnant women.